From estimate to test weld

 Next engineering checks

-Energy & Heat CalculatorEstimate laser power, travel speed, heat input, and thermal load before process trials.Multi-Variable AnalyzerCompare power, speed, focus, gas, and material interactions for early parameter selection.Process Parameters CalculatorGenerate a first-pass parameter card for common laser welding setups.Material Process Window TableStarting assumptions for common materials, thickness ranges, shielding gases, and process cautions.Precision Seam WeldingA process loop for thin sheet, enclosure, and precision seam weld parameter control.
+Energy & Heat CalculatorEstimate laser power, travel speed, heat input, and thermal load before process trials.Multi-Variable AnalyzerCompare power, speed, focus, gas, and material interactions for early parameter selection.Process Parameters CalculatorGenerate a first-pass parameter card for common laser welding setups.Material Process Window TableControlled-variable matrix for material family, surface preparation, fixture setup, and release checks.Precision Seam WeldingBuild a process loop for thin sheet and enclosure seam welds with path control, starts, stops, corners, drift checks, and validation records.